Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Continuous model

 We consider two fermions in each spin component ($N_\uparrow=N_\downarrow=2$) and one impurity ($N_I=1$) in a lattice with $M=8$, resulting in a quarter filling.
 After the diagonalizations, we extract the density profiles $n_{\sigma}(x)$ ($\sigma=\uparrow,\downarrow,I$), where $x$ is the length coordinate.
 Numerical convergence was tested by including up to $\mathcal{M}_\sigma = 32$ single-particle modes for each component.
 We find that stable convergence is achieved when the total number of modes satisfies $\mathcal{M}_\sigma = nM$, where $n \in \mathbb{N}$ indexes the $n$-th band of the single-particle energy spectrum.
 Other choices of $\mathcal{M_\sigma}$ can lead to numerical instability.
 In the following, the length is chosen so that $x=0$ is the center of the system.

 We show density profiles of the impurity and the fermions across a wide range of fermion-impurity interactions in Fig.~\ref{app:continuous;fig:heatmapsg}, complementing Fig.~\ref{sec:1o4;sub:densities;fig:heatmaps} of the main text.
-The top panels consider a tight lattice with a depth much larger than the recoil energy.
+The top panels consider a lattice with a depth much larger than the recoil energy, and thus, it is in the tight-binding regime.
 These show a remarkable qualitative agreement with the behavior reported in the main text.
 Indeed, the continuous system exhibits all the regimes previously reported, including both phase-separated configurations and the Friedel attractive regime.
 In particular, we observe the localization of the impurity at sites $i=2$ and $i=M-1$ for intermediate attraction.

 A shallow lattice is then considered in the bottom panels of Fig.~\ref{app:continuous;fig:heatmapsg}.
 Here, all the particles show a very weak localization at the sites due to the small depth of the wells.
 In this case, we do not observe any clear Friedel pattern, showing that the oscillations disappear in shallower lattices.
 Additionally, and also very importantly, while the pPS persists for strong repulsion, the hPS is not present at strong attraction.
-This is because the particle-hole symmetry is a property of the Hubbard model, and thus can only be reproduced in tight lattices.
+This is because the particle-hole symmetry is a property of the Hubbard model, and thus can only be reproduced in tight-binding lattices.
 In contrast, in shallow lattices, the system does not display this symmetry.
 Therefore, for small $V_0$, the system only supports a standard phase separation between particles and impurity for strong repulsion, without supporting a phase separation with holes for attractive interactions.

 Finally, to find when the hPS and the FA regimes appear, in Fig.~\ref{app:continuous;;fig:heatmapsV0} we show densities as a function of the lattice depth $V_0$.
 For strong attraction (top panels), no hPS is present for small $V_0$ (bottom part of the panels).
 However, we observe that the hPS configuration appears for $V_0/E_R\gtrsim 2$, where the impurity sharply localizes at the borders of the lattice.
 Then, in the bottom panels, we consider an intermediate attraction.
 Similarly, no Friedel pattern is observed for small $V_0$.
 However, these also appear for $V_0/E_R\gtrsim 1$, where the impurity localizes at sites $i=2$ and $i=M-1$.
 Surprisingly, these transitions occur at relatively small lattice depths, for $V_0/E_R\gtrsim 1$.